Everest Base Camp Trek in August

 The travelers those wish to be at Everest region and have limited time to trek & visit EBC.
 Everest view trek is also a good option.
 In this trek, your trekking will be up to Tengboche (around 3900 M).
 Tengboche is the best vantage point to see the Everest view and other mountains around.

-Another one-way option in Everest region is Gokyo Lake trek.
+Another worthy alternative is the Gokyo Lake trek.
+If you’re debating between this and the EBC route, see our Annapurna Circuit vs Everest Base Camp comparison to weigh your adventure style.
 In this trek, you will have a chance to see the highest fresh water & largest glacier (Ngozumpa).
 If the weather is clear, go & see the close-up view of Everest from Gokyo Ri.

 Everest Base Camp Trek August Packing List

-In order to trek to Everest Base Camp in August, you’ll need to bring all of the requirements for a high-altitude even during the monsoon season.
+To trek to Everest Base Camp in August, you’ll need gear that suits both high-altitude and wet-season conditions.
+Our comprehensive Everest Base Camp Trek Packing List covers everything from rain gear to altitude meds.
 Due to the monsoon weather, you may need to prepare with the rain gears.
 In fact, it is warm at lower elevation (high rainfall) and it will be cold at higher altitude ( Less rainfall).
 Therefore, you need all types of clothes that make comfortable to your journey.

 Don’t forget to bring insect repellent lotion or spray with you.
 Because, small insects, bugs are common in August monsoon.
-You should also bring rain gear.
-Otherwise, bring a decent pair of collapsible umbrellas.
+You should also bring rain gear or a decent collapsible umbrella—this is essential whether you’re heading for Everest in June, July, or August.
 August sees a lot of rain, but it doesn’t linger long.
-Trekking poles and boots with adequate grips are also required.
-These all necessary to maintain your balance on muddy and slick trails.
+You’ll need to bring everything suitable for a high-altitude trek in the monsoon—including a reliable backpack for Everest Base Camp that can handle wet gear and muddy trails.

 Here I am going to mention some important things packing lists for the EBC trek.